Dungarvon Whooper: Adaptations

 Because Henry Kelly is "the best Fiddler in the Country," the crew convinces the boss to let them "treat today like a Saturday" and let them have a party and drink the liquor Ryan bought at the store in Blackville.
 Ryan has a bit too much to drink, gets carried away in his Irish dancing, and steps on McPherson's foot.
 Twice.
 A fight breaks out, and it takes the whole camp to calm Ryan and McPherson down.
 After a lullaby by Mr. Kelly, the men go to bed, and one of the characters, possibly McPherson, walks in covered under a jacket and puts something in Ryan's personal teapot.
 In most productions, this is where the intermission would begin, and in many cases, a meal be served to the guests by the cast.
 Turkey was the most common meal.
 The play then resumes when the crew are just getting out of bed.
 McGregor complains of symptoms of a hangover, but the boss tells them to go to work anyway.
 Hogan requests pies for when they get back.
 Peter Ryan sits down at the table to enjoy his tea, then suddenly collapses on the floor.
 Boss picks him up, puts him on the bed, and then the crew comes in, as there is too much snow to work. they find Pete Ryan on the floor dead, and accuse each other for his death.
 After much bickering and arguing, they decide that it is not right to sleep with a dead body in the camp, so they take him out to the spring and bury him.
 Upon their return, Whoops and Howls leave and unsettling atmosphere.
 The Lord's Prayer is recited, and they get to sleep.
 The grave is later blessed by a priest, and all remains calm deep in the Dungarvon Woods.

+The first issue of the Dark Horse comic series, "Blue Book: 1947", includes a back-up segment called "True Weird", which features an adaptation of the Dungarvon Whooper.